It seems like it happens to everyone.

 Today, we’re going to solve that.
-You’re going to discover the “3 Lane Marketing Messaging Framework” that helps simplify the process and increase your return on investment at the same time so you can scale your business past 7-figures.
+You’re going to discover the “3 Lane Marketing Messaging Framework” (the SSF Method) that helps simplify the process and increase your return on investment at the same time so you can scale your business past 7-figures.
 But first…

 Why Marketing Messaging Could Make Or Break Your Business

 One of the things that people tend to ignore is marketing messaging because it’s not something cool to focus on like getting your FB ads cost down, getting more clicks to your site, and so on.
 But messaging is a critical piece of all your marketing efforts.
 If you get this wrong, you’re going to attract the wrong people in the wrong mindset at the wrong time.

 That’s why it’s a core piece of Relevancy inside of the Relevancy, Omnipresence, and Intimacy method.

 Here’s the thing: The reason why some marketing works and some marketing doesn’t depends on whether or not it allows a person to feel seen and heard in a way that they haven’t felt seen and heard in a long time.
 And marketing messaging is all about finding someone based on the stage where they’re at, and presenting their problems and their pain and their vision and what they’re going through back to them.

 Get your marketing messaging wrong and you’re going to attract either the wrong quality of people, the wrong sophistication of people, or the wrong people for different offers.
 So if you have a $10,000 offer and your marketing messaging’s attracting people that only have $50 to spend, then there’s going to be a mismatch.

 So how can you know the right message to put out to attract the right person?
 Let me introduce you to…